by Craig Laycock

 International caps: 11

-Who the balls is Ibrahim Al-Hassan?
+Who the heck is Ibrahim Al-Hassan?

 You’re right to ask.
 He’s a relatively unknown quantity across the football world, but we first spotted him featuring in Qatar’s qualifying campaign, where we were able to scout some real quality and potential.
 We reckon if he gets minutes he might be one of those players people wonder, “where did he come from”?
 Cult tournament potential.